md-amirozzaman-niaz/js-technique-and-mastery/README.md

 # js-technique-and-mastery

 ## Javascript
 JavaScript is a prototype-based language, which means that it uses prototypes to inherit properties and methods from one object to another.
 In JavaScript, objects can be linked to other objects, forming a prototype chain.
+Since JavaScript is a loosely typed language, you are not required to correctly predict the kind of data that will be kept in a variable.
+Dynamically typed languages like Python and JavaScript offer more flexibility, but they might lead to runtime errors due to unexpected type mismatches.
+On the other hand, statically typed languages are more verbose, which developers might sometimes find inconvenient, especially when rapid prototyping is required.

 ### Mention some Browser Engine name?